GATE 2021

 - Log in using your enrollment ID or email address and password

-- Once you log in, you would choose the paper you wish to appear for in GATE 2021
+- Once you log in, you would choose the paper you wish to appear for in GATE 2023

 - Hit the ‘Submit’ button after choosing your preferred subject, you will be redirected to the payment page.
 Entering the captcha will lead you to the payment page.

-- Pay the requisite for GATE 2021 application correction and take the print out of revised application form.
+- Pay the requisite for GATE 2023 application correction and take the print out of revised application form.

-GATE 2021 Counselling:
+GATE 2023 Counselling:

-CCMT 2021 Counseling
+CCMT 2023 Counseling

-For participating in CCMT, candidates have to apply online after the declaration of result.
+For participating in CCMT, candidates have to apply online after the declaration of the result.
 Candidates can apply for all the 30 NITs and 9 CFTIs through GATE CCMT Counselling.

-Features of CCMT 2021
+Features of CCMT 2023

 - Candidates have to report to these centers during the seat allotment process (after any round).